 Sanders announced his support of same-sex marriage in 2009, while some say it wasn’t soon enough, and he was too focused on ensuring reelection to stand up for the right thing.
 Sanders only supported civil unions until 2006, which continues to be an area that dents his credibility as an LGBTQ+ ally.

-On the campaign trail in 2016, Sanders blasted the Human Rights Campaign (HRC), which is the largest LGBTQ+ lobbying organization in the United States, calling them an establishment.
-The HRC has repeatedly been called out for serving the wealthy, as opposed to those they claim as constituents.
+On the campaign trail in 2016, Sanders blasted the Human Rights Campaign (HRC), which is the largest LGBTQ+ lobbying organization in the United States, calling them an “establishment.”
 Sanders lost the HRC’s endorsement, but retained his 100% approval status from them, as he continues to support issues like the Equality Act.

 Elizabeth Warren is the former teacher, professor, and lawyer currently seeking to protect the middle class as a Senator from Massachusetts (since 2013), and running for the Presidency.
 Warren, known for her plans, has seen a massive surge of support in the past few weeks and is taking this chance to get ahead in the crowded race.
 Warren has long supported the LGBTQ+ community, though she is yet to present a clear plan for this community in the way that candidates such as Gillibrand have released.

 Warren established the Consumer Financial Protection Bureau, which has supported and protected LGBTQ+ Americans.